jpenca/spinal-docs/README.md

 The `2'4` above is its own range-loop, and it is nested within the `1'...'3` loop.
 Fun!

+## The Trig Command
+The most powerful command in Spinal is the TRIG command.
+It's for programming events into the sequencer.
+It has the following syntax:

+`trig <track(s)> <step(s)> <optional:p-locks>`

+`<track(s)>` determines in which track(s) note events should be placed. valid values are integer numbers from 0 to 11.

+There are macros `BD, SD RS, CP, CP, BT, LT, MT, HT, CH, OH, CY, CB` corresponding to these numbers and you can simply use these.
+If you want to trigger notes in more than one track, use multiple tracks in a range-loop, such as `BD'SD`, which is the same as `0'1`.
+This means that the tracks will be alternating between the BD and SD track when generating notes.

+`<step(s)>` determines in which step(s) note events should be placed. valid values are floating point numbers from 1 to 64. the `<steps>` argument of course takes another range-loop, so if you put in `1^16`, steps 1-16 will be triggered.

+the optional P-LOCKS argument(s) will let you create sequencer automation.
+The syntax for this is:

+`parameter-name:parameter-value`, for example: `fil.frq:20'60'90` - this will set p-locks for the filter cutoff frequency and alternate between the provided values 20, 60 and 90.

+You can chain as many p-locks in one command as you like.

+for example:

+`trig bd'sd 1^16
+fil.frq:40'80
+smp.smp:20^28
+smp.tun:0'2'5'1`

+see below for a list of parameter names.

 ## Trig Properties
 These parameters are available for every sequencer trig.
 There is no limit to how many of these can be enabled in a pattern.